 Yeah.
 It’s important for listeners to understand that there’s this army of human reviewers that are looking at websites including our own and they’re called manual raters.
 They have these guidelines that used to be confidential that Google would try and keep quiet and keep internal and then those would get leaked.
 Then a new update would be made that would eventually leak as well.
 Then Google finally decided to make the quality rater guidelines public so that anybody can read them.
-I’ll include a link in the show notes to this huge PDF, it’s like 160-some pages or something.

 My question for you, Kaspar, how do you relate the signals that the manual raters are giving by saying this is high quality, low quality, this is failing to pass this test and that sort of thing?
 They’re not hitting a big red button to penalize your site, they don’t have that kind of control, they’re not part of the webspam team.
 But what they can do is provide signals that Google uses to determine if sites should get penalized or not and also if the algorithms need to get more sophisticated in spam detection and in reranking sites differently.
 Do you want to comment on that?Anybody in doubt about what's happening to their website should check their Google Search Console.
 Click To Tweet